Recovering p-adic valuations from pro-p Galois groups: Application: the Birational Section Conjecture

+To show uniqueness of $w'$, assume there is another such valuation $w''$.
+Then $w'$ and $w''$ give rise to two different $p$-henselian valuations on $K$ with non-$p$-closed residue field, which, by the $p$-variant of F. K. Schmidt's Theorem (Proposition 2.8 in \cite{koe2}), must be comparable.
+Hence so are $w'$ and $w''$, which is not possible as they are both trivial on $F$ with residue field precisely $F$.

+Finally, to show uniqueness of the prolongation of $w'$ to $F(X)(p)$ containing $s(G_F(p))$ in its decompositions group, note that two distinct such prolongations would restrict to two distinct $p$-henselian, hence comparable, valuations on $K$, both prolonging $w'$.
+But $K/F(X)$ is algebraic and hence no two prolongations of $w'$ to $K$ can be comparable. \end{proof}

-\begin{cor} Assume Conjecture 1 holds, and suppose $X$ is a smooth, projective variety over $F$, where $F$ is a finite extension of $\mathbb{Q}_p$ containing $\zeta_p$.
-Then there is a section of (8) if and only if $X(F) \not = \emptyset$. \end{cor} \begin{proof} Note that the valuation $w'$ of Proposition \ref{bsc} defines an $F'$-rational place of $F(X)$, and hence gives rise to a point in $X(F')$.
-Indeed, we may always choose a generic point in $F(X)$ with positive value.
-Its image under the place gives a rational point $a \in X(F')$.
-Since the restriction map $G_K(p) \rightarrow G_F(p)$ is an isomorphism, $F$ is relatively algebraically closed in $K$, and because $X$ is defined over $F$, in fact $a \in X(F)$, as desired. \end{proof}
+\begin{cor} Assume Conjecture 1 holds, and suppose $X$ is a smooth, complete variety over $F$, where $F$ is a finite extension of $\mathbb{Q}_p$ containing $\zeta_p$.
+Then there is exists a section of $G_{F(X)}(p) \twoheadrightarrow G_F(p)$ if and only if $X(F) \not = \emptyset$. \end{cor} \begin{proof} The non-trivial direction is to go from a section to a point.
+Assuming a section exists, Proposition \ref{bsc} shows that one can construct a $F$-valuation $w'$ on $F(X)$, i.e. a valuation which is trivial on $F$ and has residue field $F(X)v = F$.
+If $\mathcal{O}_{w'}$ is the corresponding valuation ring with maximal ideal $\mathcal{M}_{w'}$, then triviality of the valuation on $F$ implies that we have a commutative diagram

+Since $X$ is complete, the valuative criterion of properness implies that there is a unique map $i:Spec(\mathcal{O}_{w'}) \rightarrow X$ for which the diagram still commutes.
+The image of $\mathcal{M}_{w'}$ under $i$ is a closed point of $X$ with residue field $K(X)v = F$, and is therefore precisely an $F$-rational point of $X$, as desired. \end{proof}

-\begin{cor} Assume Conjecture 1 holds, and suppose $X$ is a smooth, projective \emph{curve} over $F$, where $F$ is a finite extension of $\mathbb{Q}_p$ containing $\zeta_p$.
-Then every section of (8) lies over a unique $F$-rational point $a \in X(F)$. \end{cor} \begin{proof} This follows from the above corollary at once using Lemma 1.7 from \cite{koe3}.
-Alternatively, it is a classical result that for curves, all $K$-valuations come from $K$-rational points. \end{proof}
+\begin{cor} Assume Conjecture 1 holds, and suppose $X$ is a smooth, complete \emph{curve} over $F$, where $F$ is a finite extension of $\mathbb{Q}_p$ containing $\zeta_p$.
+Then every section of the projection $G_{F(X)}(p) \twoheadrightarrow G_F(p)$ lies over a unique $F$-rational point $a \in X(F)$. \end{cor} \begin{proof} This follows from the classical result that, for curves, all $K$-valuations come from $K$-rational points. \end{proof}

 The main theorem therefore yields the following unconditional result: